Oxymillan/Nasa-Wildfire/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-> You need to have Node.js installed on your system
+> You need to have Node.js installed on your system.

-> You need to have Google developer account and create .env file with your own credentials
+> You also need to have Google developer account and create a .env file with your own credentials

 ## Available Scripts